Find a Player

 • Main Theme & Progresions • Technical • Tactical • Observation & Analysis

 Minimum 4 hours experience working with an LTA licensed coach during the 4-6 week break.

 Work on Level 2 portfolio.

-• Core Coaching Skills • What to coch in singles & doubles • How to be as a coach • Working with large groups • Working with disabilities • Organising camp
+• Core Coaching Skills • What to coach in singles & doubles • How to behave as a coach •Working with large groups • Working with disabilities • Organising camp

 Completion of Level 2 portfolio.